dimgeo/OpenRescueLink/README.md

 ## Configuration

-Before running, update the following configuration variables in `server2.py`:
+Before running, update the following configuration variables in `confi.py` and rename the file to `config.py`:

 ```python
 SIGNAL_CLI_USER = "+31626146216"      # Your Signal sender number